fluencelabs/ethdenver-hackathon/ether-price-getter/Readme.md

 # Ether Price Quotation Service

 ## Overview
-This module utilizes curl and the Coinbase API to allow the query of the latest Ether (ETH) price relative to some 120 currencies.
-The service requires a valid Coinmarketcap API key, which is freely available with [registration]().
+This module utilizes curl and the [Coinmarketcap API](https://coinmarketcap.com/api/) to allow the query of the latest Ether (ETH) price relative to some 120 currencies.
+The service requires a valid Coinmarketcap API key, which is freely available with [registration](https://pro.coinmarketcap.com/signup/).
 The query function wraps this API call: https://coinmarketcap.com/api/documentation/v1/#operation/getV2CryptocurrencyQuotesLatest:

 ```bash
 ether_price_getter(api_key: String, currency_symbol: String)
 ```

-which expects the Coinmarketcap API key and the three letter currency symbol, e.g.:
+which expects the [Coinmarketcap API key] and the three letter currency symbol, e.g.:

 ```
 call ether_price_getter ether_price_getter  ["32fd4c0f-59cf-4182-8f22-d4083df0a738", "EUR"]
 ```

 Please note that you need to supply a valid Coinmarketcap API key and that the free account limits the number of conversions to one.
 The result from the Fluence service call is the raw json string, e.g.:

 ```